 A pathway to Ontario, Canada, to discover – and perhaps uncover – the roots of the slave trade and the fight of slaves to gain their freedom.
 The recent movie of Harriet is a good illustration.
 Harriet is from Saint Catharine’s in Ontario.
 Our mission is to frame these historic events into a youth exchange with an educational and spiritual purpose.
 We want to bring youth from Ontario and Zeeland in contact with each other using the bridge of history.
-First Ontario comes to Zeeland (summer or fall 2022), then Zeeland youth come to Ontario (spring 2023).
+First Ontario comes to Zeeland, then Zeeland youth come to Ontario.
 Our common heritage is facilitated by the fact that there are many immigrants from Zeeland living in Ontario and the role Zeeland had in the slave trade many years ago, a fact of history we are not proud of.

 Due to our network in New York, a lot of bridges are possible with this unique city.
 The town of Freeport is the start of this bridge.
 Are you interested in building a human resource and mission bridge to and from this city to Europe?
 Do you want to get acquainted with this network or help build a management team with young adults on both ends of the bridge?
 Basketball, music and dance are the methodology for his bridge.

 A youth exchange project between two villages.
 In the village of Neukirchen (German province of Hessen) young people are interested in developing an exchange with youth from a village in another country.
 Their village is the fairy tale village of Germany, home of Little Red Riding hood.
-In the week of July 17-22, 2023, they are ready to host a team of youth to show them the places where these various fairy tale characters were born and grew into world famous stories.
+They are ready to host a team of youth to show them the places where these various fairy tale characters were born and grew into world famous stories.
 Which village will take up the challenge?
 We expect this exchange to be supported by local churches.

 Kempen is a small German town just across the Dutch border at Venlo.
 It is the place where Thomas á Kempis wrote his famous ‘Imitation of Christ’ around the year 1450.
 Does this monk from the MiddleAges have anything to say to us today?
 A weekend long (Saturday and Sunday) we take the path Thomas walked imagining what this coud lead to.
 Life in a modern monastery perhaps?
 Young people from the various churches in Kempen show us the way.